 Divorce is rarely an easy thing.
-Whether you are a couple dissolving a relationship in West Virginia or Ohio, chances are that the process is going to present legal challenges at times.
+Whether you are a couple dissolving a relationship in Ohio, chances are that the process is going to present legal challenges at times.
 That’s one reason why working with an experienced attorney is always advised.

 There is the likelihood of an emotional toll, of course.
 And in situations where child custody and support issues need to be decided, the effects clearly extend far beyond the divorcing adults.
 But another factor that can negatively color the divorce process can be the financial cost.
 One way many couples choose to address this issue is by pursing a negotiated settlement that delivers optimal outcomes without the expense of courtroom litigation.